-You will provide access to information and knowledge resources, applying evidence-based practice to the collection, organisation and management of physical and digital media.
+You will be able to empower and inspire people, communities and organisations to reach their potential.
+You will provide access to information and knowledge resources.
+You will also gain knowledge to apply evidence-based practice to the collection, organisation and management of physical and digital media.

 Please note this programme can only be studied part-time for now.
 We will update full-time study options in December 2018.